 I am reading the Sherlock Holmes novels on my Kindle, about 25 years after I have read them on paper.

-The stories are still entertaining, Conan Doyle is a great story-teller (though he re-uses ideas in 1:1 different novels and once you are used to the typical plots you are able to guess the outcome.
+The stories are still entertaining.
+Conan Doyle is a great story-teller, although he re-uses ideas 1:1 in different novels, and once you are used to the typical plots you are able to guess the outcome.
 He was particularly fascinated by the abnormal and bizarre – lots of crippled or deformed people there!
-But that’s a digression…)
+But that’s a digression…

-I planned to read a book not related to science and technology for the sake of distraction and light entertainment, but after all it has been a lesson in history of technology to me.
-The novels introduce you to the lifestyle of a Victorian Londoner, driving hansoms and communicating by wired telegrams.
-Only the last novels had been written after the telephone has been invented.
+I planned to read a book not related to science and technology for the sake of distraction and light entertainment, but it has been a lesson in history of technology to me.
+The novels introduce you to the lifestyle of a Victorian Londoner, driving hansoms and communicating by wires.
+Only the last novels were written after the telephone had been invented.

-And here is the catch: Sherlock Holmes has worked, communicated, researched and generally organized his life in a way we would call modern.
-That’s probably also the reason why the Sherlock Holmes TV series manages to preserve the spirit of the ancient novels though the story is transferred to the 21st century.
-Today Sherlock Holmes uses an iPhone and Watson blogs, but browsing real books instead of the internet and sending (a lot of!) telegrams instead of e-mails does not make much of a difference.
-I believe people back then were as overwhelmed or stressed by written notes are we are by e-mail.
-Bertrand Russell’ autobiography gave me that impression as well: Those guys wrote tons of letters and networkers like him had to deal with a lot of letters.
+Here is the catch: Sherlock Holmes worked, communicated, researched and generally organized his life in a way we would call modern.
+That’s probably the reason why the Sherlock Holmes TV series manages to preserve the spirit of the ancient novels though the story is transferred to the 21st century.
+Today Sherlock Holmes uses an iPhone and Watson blogs.
+But browsing real books instead of the internet and sending (a lot of!) telegrams instead of e-mails does not make much difference.
+I believe people back then were as overwhelmed or stressed out by written notes are we are by e-mail.
+Bertrand Russell’ autobiography gave me that impression as well: Those guys wrote tons of letters and networkers like Russell had to deal with a lot of letters.

-The similarities strikes me odd as normally I rather belabor the over-accelerated lifestyle I feel / felt forced to comply with.
-But the generalization is not fully valid any way: Sherlock Holmes’ wires might be similar to text messages and e-mails.
-But I feel that the literary value of the average e-mail is lower than the value of the average (Bertrand-Russell-style) letter written in the 1890s.
-Was this only due to the fact that perhaps writing letters was the occupation of an educated minority?
+The similarities strikes me odd: normally I belabor the over-accelerated lifestyle I feel forced to comply with.
+Maybe the generalization is not fully valid anyway: Sherlock Holmes’ wires might be similar to text messages and e-mails.
+But I feel that the literary value of the average e-mail is lower than the value of the average – Bertrand-Russell-style – letter written in the 1890s.
+Perhaps because writing letters was the occupation of an educated minority?